charlietran/keeb/README.md

 # keeb
-Charlie's Keyboard configurations for Mac and Windows.
+My Keyboard configurations for Mac and Windows.
 I use a [60% keyboard][1] and it's very convenient to have the same keybindings across both platforms.
 To achieve this, I use [AutoHotkey][2] on Windows and [Karabiner Elements][3] on Mac.

 [1]: https://mechanicalkeyboards.com/shop/index.php?l=product_detail&p=1238
 [2]: http://autohotkey.com/